(Coauthored with Ramana Kumar and cross-posted from the Alignment Forum.)

 For example, in the Rocks & Diamonds environment, U* is the number of diamonds delivered by the agent to the goal area.
 Intervening on the reward function to make it reward rocks increases the reward U without increasing U* (the number of diamonds delivered).

-Mesa-optimization is also a causal Goodhart effect, if considered as a specification problem for the main agent from the human designer’s perspective.
-We can put it in the same framework by defining W as the mesa-optimizer’s objective.
-By selecting for the mesa-optimizer, the base agent ‘intervenes’ on W in a way that increases its own reward U, but not necessarily the true reward U*.
-However, when we consider this problem one level down, as a specification problem for the mesa-optimizer from the main agent’s perspective, it can take the form of any of the four Goodhart effects.
+[Updated] We think that mesa-optimization belongs in the implementation-revealed gap, rather than in the design-implementation gap, since it can happen during the learning process even if the implementation specification matches the ideal specification, and can be seen as a robustness problem.
+When we consider this problem one level down, as a specification problem for the mesa-optimizer from the main agent’s perspective, it can take the form of any of the four Goodhart effects.
 The four types of alignment problems in the mesa-optimization paper can be mapped to the four types of Goodhart’s Law as follows: approximate alignment is regressional, side effect alignment is extremal, instrumental alignment is causal, and deceptive alignment is adversarial.

 This correspondence is consistent with the connection between the Goodhart taxonomy and the selection vs control distinction, where regressional and extremal Goodhart are more relevant for selection, while causal Goodhart is more relevant for control.
 The design specification is generated by a selection process, while the revealed specification is generated by a control process.
 Thus, design problems represent difficulties with selection, while emergent problems represent difficulties with control.